-Executing functions at compile time can take considerably longer than executing it at run time.
+Executing functions via CTFE can take considerably longer than executing it at run time.
 If the function goes into an infinite loop, it will hang at compile time (rather than hanging at run time).

 Non-recoverable errors (such as assert failures) do not throw exceptions; instead, they end interpretation immediately.